Born: 1950

 Based in: Santa Barbara

 My painting for a while now has been about the magnificence and mystery of nature.
 I call it biomorphic abstract expressionism.
 Color is the primary element I focus on, and the image unfolds as I experiment with unusual applicators and methods of putting down and removing acrylic paint of varying viscosities.
 I don't think about drawing; I wait to see what happens, which allows for striking and surprising organic patterns and designs, but requires restraint.
 My preference for universes and universal themes, as opposed to singular objects and events, and for passage of time rather than moment in time is obvious in the intuitive esthetic choices I make for each fenestrated layer of color.
-My goal is to present beauty, balance, color harmony, interest, and vitality — as an antidote for the anxiety of the manmade world.
+The goal is to present beauty, balance, color harmony, interest, and vitality — as an antidote for the anxiety of the manmade world.

 What inspires you?